Internet-of-People/mercury-rust/README.md

 priorities of missing features and your requirements we haven't thought of yet.

 We think to have an initial functional implementation of the architecture.
-We're currently merging in the KeyVault and Open Social Graph codebase while drafting our SDK API for distributed applications.
+We're currently working on the Open Social Graph details while drafting our SDK API for distributed applications.
-There are still a lot of important components to be added, existing ones might be changed or redesigned, documentation is still lacking nearly everywhere.
+There are still a lot of important components to be added, existing ones might be changed or redesigned and documentation is still lacking.

-Experimental features present:
+Experimental features already available:
+ - "Cold HD wallet" support: restore all of your profiles and related data from a single seed phrase
+ - Initial Open Social Graph features
  - Storage plugin interfaces (considering potentially distributed storages)
  - Protocol for communication between Home node and clients
  - Home node binaries
  - Client library

-Merging in:
- - KeyVault: HD Secret key generation with seeds (Bip32, Bip39, etc)
- - Open Social Graph features
+ - Sample dApp

 Rough edges of the existing server and client are
  - documentation
  - profile metadata structure and protection levels

 Missing important parts are
- - dApp SDK, including
+ - Finished dApp SDK, including
    - native GUI plugins interfaces for profile, home and contact management
    - hiding all possible tech details to be convenient
- - Diffie-Hellman key exchange and encryption, maybe with TLS
+ - Diffie-Hellman key exchange, encryption data and communication
  - hole punching support (Stun, Upnp, NatPmp, etc)
  - DHT integration (IPFS with custom IPNS, Kademlia or others)
  - profile search on distributed storage